phetsims/function-builder/doc/implementation-notes.md

 and its subtypes implement the function model.
 The function model is responsible for applying the function to an input and producing an output.
 For programming convenience, it also carries some view-specific information (e.g., the color of the function's background, the icon to display on the function to identify it).
+For invertible functions, an explicit inverse function is not implemented.
+Instead, all computations are performed in the forward direction, based on an input's location relative to a function.
+A card's location is constrained based on whether a function is invertible; cards cannot be dragged backwards through non-invertible functions.

 There are two primary types of functions:
 * image functions: These functions perform an image transform using Canvas.
 See